ikbenlaurens/EvasVorkje/README.md

 Optional:
 9. Create a new environment called venv_requirements_test \
 10. activate it \
-11. Try: `pip install -r requirements.txt`
+11. Try: `pip install -r requirements.txt` and `pip freeze` to see the result.

 ### PyCharm